Nodnarboen/nodnarboen.github.io/_pages/about.md

   - /about.html
 ---

 An online space to jot down my thoughts.
+An online memoir (perhaps for my children?) to understand me a little bit better.
+Views are my own.